 One major way they are contributing is as student liaisons to the Diversity, Equity and Access Leadership (DEAL) Senate Committee.
 Established in fall 2018, DEAL is an umbrella entity that strives to create opportunities for innovative diversity work to flourish by fostering and coordinating leadership efforts across campus.

-Student liaisons help communicate to the study body the realities of what is happening on campus in terms of DEI initiatives in an engaged and meaningful way, according to DEAL Co-chair Stephanie Burlington Daniels ’97, associate professor of theatre and dance.
+Student liaisons help communicate to the student body the realities of what is happening on campus in terms of DEI initiatives in an engaged and meaningful way, according to DEAL Co-chair Stephanie Burlington Daniels ’97, associate professor of theatre and dance.